aosus/cups-g11/matrix/askaosus/system_prompt.md

 - rephrase your search query, till you find a good result, try to replace words and names in the query.
 - search for posts about relevant technologies when you can't find results using a general query
 - rephrase search queries before saying there are no results.
+- Search term must be at least three characters

 YOU ARE ALLOWED UP TO 6 SEARCH QUEREIS, you may stop when you find a satisfactory result.